needle-mirror/com.unity.sentis/Documentation~/inspect-a-model.md

 }
 ```

-Input dimensions are fixed or dynamic.
+Input dimensions can be fixed or dynamic.
 Refer to [Model inputs](models-concept.md#model-inputs) for more information.

 ## Get model outputs

-Use the [`outputs` property of the runtime model](xref:Unity.Sentis.Model.outputs) to get the names of the output layers of the model.
+Use the [`outputs`](xref:Unity.Sentis.Model.outputs) property of the runtime model to get the names of the output layers of the model.

 For example:

 ```
-        List<string> outputs = runtimeModel.outputs;
+        List<Model.Output> outputs = runtimeModel.outputs;

         // Loop through each output
         foreach (var output in outputs)
         {
-            // Log the name of the output Debug.Log(output);
+            // Log the name of the output Debug.Log(output.name);
         }
 ```

 ## Get layers and layer properties

-Use the [`layers` property of the runtime model](xref:Unity.Sentis.Model.layers) to get the neural network layers in the model, and the name, inputs, outputs or flags of each layer.
+Use the [`layers`](xref:Unity.Sentis.Model.layers) property of the runtime model to get the neural network layers in the model, and the index, inputs, outputs or flags of each layer.

 ## Open a model as a graph

-To open a model as a graph, follow these steps:
+To open an ONNX model as a graph, follow these steps:

 1. Install [Netron](https://github.com/lutzroeder/netron), a third-party viewer for neural networks.
 2. Double-click a model asset in the Project window, or select the model asset then select **Open** in the **Model Asset Import Settings** window.